 I am an illustrator, writer & researcher based in Barcelona, Spain.

-To become a more creative individual, one can watch TED talks and read tons of books.
-But one thing is certain: nothing guarantees first-class creativity like humankind’s most precious tool: fearlessness, that is to say surrendering yourself to the art and magic of getting sh** done.
+One can look for guidance everywhere.
+In a bottle of wine, a book or a talk.
+Nothing, however, guarantees first-class creativity like humankind’s most precious tool: recreation, that is to say surrendering to the unknowable magic of getting sh** done.